hugotox/AppStarter/README.md

 - [x] Verify token endpoint
 - [x] LoginRequired higher order component
 - [x] After verifying the token, save it to the redux store so next time we don't have to verify again.
-- [ ] Verify token based on user permission
+- [ ] Verify token based on user group
 - [ ] Show logged in username in navbar
 - [x] User types
 - [x] Remember me feature